-A specification whereby the Department does not define the methods of construction.
+A specification, whereby the Department does not define methods of construction.
 Under EPS, the Department will monitor the Contractor's control of the process that produces the items of construction and will accept or reject the end product according to a specified acceptance plan.
 The Contractor is entirely responsible for quality control.
-End product acceptance is the responsibility of the Department and includes a statistically oriented program of acceptance testing.
+End product acceptance is the responsibility of the Department and includes a statistically oriented program of acceptance testing.Job Mix Formula the Consultant on the basis of a mix design.